I’m Toby. I’m a writer. A dad. A husband. A record collector. A movie geek (if the movies are old). And I really really wish I had a hot rod.

 On the writer front, I’m researching and writing a book on 50s Westerns, maybe my favorite film (sub)genre.
-At this point, I’m calling it —
+When it’s finally done, it’ll be called 50 Westerns From The 50s.

 I wanted to chronicle the book’s progress and have a place to stick some of the cool images and quotes and stuff I’ve come across.
 Hence this blog.
 Over time it’s evolved into a bit of a hitching post for related news and some pretty insightful discussion from various readers — I like to just sit back and watch the sparks fly.

-ll a ball and you ran with it a very, very long way.
-You certainly saw more potential in it than I did.
-Thanks.
+Feels like I tossed y’all a ball and you ran with it a very, very long way.
+You certainly saw more potential in this than I did.
+And I’m sure thankful to you all for it.

 Thanks for passing through.